Priyanshu085/Matrix/README.md

 This project is licensed under the [GPL License](LICENSE).

-## Acknowledgements
+## Acknowledgement

-Special thanks to the contributors and open-source community.
+Special thanks to the contributors.